aboedo/add2wallet/ios/README.md

 2. Run the iOS app in simulator
 3. The app will connect to the local backend

+## Using the Share Extension

+The app includes a Share Extension that allows users to import PDFs from other apps:

+1. Open any PDF in Safari, Files app, Mail, or another app
+2. Tap the Share button (square with arrow pointing up)
+3. Find and tap "Add to Wallet" in the share sheet
+4. The PDF will be automatically processed and sent to the backend

+### How it works:
+- The Share Extension captures the PDF from the sharing app
+- Saves it temporarily in a shared App Group container
+- Opens the main app via URL scheme
+- Main app processes the PDF and uploads it to the backend
+- Shared file is cleaned up after processing

+### App Group Configuration:
+Both the main app and extension use App Group `group.com.andresboedo.add2wallet` for data sharing.

 ## Next Steps
-1. Add Share Extension target for PDF import from other apps
-2. Implement document picker for in-app PDF selection
+1. Implement document picker for in-app PDF selection
-3. Add PassKit integration for Apple Wallet
+2. Add PassKit integration for Apple Wallet
-4. Implement proper authentication flow
+3. Implement proper authentication flow
+4. Add progress tracking for pass generation